 Drinking clean water daily is one of the most important things you can do for your health.
 In fact, clean water is one of the most important nutrients we can consume on a daily basis.
 According to Dr. Jeffrey Utz, about 60% of a man’s body is water.
 Similarly in women, fat makes up more of the body than men, so they have about 55% of their bodies made of water.

-Above all, water helps our body perform essential functions all day long.
-Therefore, if we do not consume enough clean water, our body can become sluggish and not perform optimally.
+Water helps our body perform essential functions all day long.
+Therefore, if we do not consume enough clean water, our bodies can become sluggish and not perform optimally.
 As a result, water serves a number of essential functions in our body and here are just a few: